ec-jrc/lisflood-utilities/README.md

 ```
 Put the data in `mswx_folder` and `mswep_folder`, respectively.

-## main_W5E5_reanalysis.py
+### main_W5E5_reanalysis.py

 Requires W5E5

 # System requirements

-The script can be run on a normal desktop PC (Windows and Linux) with 16 GB or more of physical memory.
+The scripts can be run on a normal desktop PC (Windows and Linux) with 32 GB or more of physical memory.

 # Instructions